 The company’s fall season includes 14 works by cofounder George Balanchine, including the full-length Jewels and two programs of shorter pieces.
 Also on the schedule are a collection of dances by Jerome Robbins (including Glass Pieces) and world premieres of ballets by Lauren Lovette, Annabelle Lopez Ochoa, Justin Peck and Peter Walker.

-Look out New York City dance clubs, the Electric Zoo Festival is poised to take over Labor Day weekend, briging hoards of EDM fans to Randall's Island for the event's seventh summer.
+Look out New York City dance clubs, the Electric Zoo Festival is poised to take over Labor Day weekend, briging hoards of EDM fans to Randall's Island for the event's eighth summer.
 The festival has become an unmissable attraction on the electronic-dance-music circuit, featuring a wide range of artists both top name and underground.
 Get on your dancing shoes and best festival clothing and enjoy the tunes.

 Music events in September 2017